 I have been deeply passionate about what the web can be for self-destructive people.
 We know how people who enjoy inflicting harm on others can use the internet for their aims.

 The potential for anonymity (if desired) offered by the web means that if you build something of value, of meaning, people can safely come and drink from your well.
 They can encounter other sojourners who have travailed their paths in years past.
 They can learn, care, and share with others who, like them, have battled this powerful enemy.

 The internet was a place where I felt we could be honest, where we didn’t have to live a lie.
 (This was way before the influencer lifestyle.)

 Over the past 18 years, I have been able to create projects that meant a lot to me.

 But this one is special.

 Addiction Help is intended to publish high-quality content, accuracy (to the best of our ability), and no selling-out addicts.
-We don’t currently offer any advertising or get paid for referrals for people needing help.
+We NEVER get paid to refer people needing help.
 That’s not what this is about.
-Addiction Help is something different, it’s a community.
+Addiction Help is something different.
+It’s a community.

 Addiction Help is Co-Founded by Dr. Kent Hoffman, a renowned addiction specialist, someone I KNOW wants to see lives saved as much as I do.

 Why My Identity as an Addict Drives Me